huggingface/datasets/datasets/amazon_reviews_multi/README.md

 ### Licensing Information

-Amazon has licensed this dataset under its own agreement, to be found at the dataset webpage here: https://docs.opendata.aws/amazon-reviews-ml/license.txt
+Amazon has licensed this dataset under its own agreement for non-commercial research usage only.
+This licence is quite restrictive preventing use anywhere a fee is received including paid for internships etc.  A copy of the agreement can be found at the dataset webpage here: https://docs.opendata.aws/amazon-reviews-ml/license.txt

 ### Citation Information